roboguy/RAProtocol/README.md

 	java -jar target/<jar-name>.jar <node_id>

-The program expects a configuration file named "node.conf" at the project root directory.
+The program expects a configuration file named "AOS_P2_CONF.json" at the project root directory & a keys file named "KEYS".
+The program also expects a critical section shared file named "csFile.txt" which is used later in the Testing Framework to ensure that the CS executed mutually exclusively.
+The csFile.txt contains an integer value - initial value, which is updated (+1) by each process.
+Specific formats for all files are shown in the example files.

+****** TESTING FRAMEWORK ******
+The output of csFile.txt is verified by tester program which takes "csFile.txt" & "AOS_P2_CONF.json" files as input.
+Output is printed to screen / logged if a violation did/did not occour.
+	To run the testing framework:

+	java -jar testProgram.jar <path/to/AOS_P2_CONF.json> <path/to/csFile.txt>

 The program was tested with Java 7.